zzinnovate/.github/profile/README.md

 ## Strength

-A multidisciplinary team combining:
+- **Design thinking** / user-centered, accessible, intuitive
-- **Engineering expertise** — deep knowledge of Django, Wagtail, and cloud architecture
+- **Engineering expertise** / deep knowledge of Django, Wagtail, Front-end, and cloud architecture
-- **Design thinking** — user-centered, accessible, intuitive
+- **Security by design** / prioritizing data protection and compliance from the ground up
-- **Partnership approach** — integrating with technology partners for seamless ecosystems
+- **Partnership approach** / integrating with technology partners for seamless ecosystems

 The result: a batteries-included core that gets digital products from concept to launch, fast.